distribusion/retailer_api_documentation/source/includes/_cancellations.md

 ## Webhook

-Distribusion offer the possibility for retailer to get informed about cancellations happening outside their own environment (on marketing carrier or Distribusion's side).
+Distribusion offers the possibility for retailer partners to be informed about cancellations happening outside their own environment (on marketing carrier or Distribusion's side).
 To enable this functionality, please contact your integration manager.